adowlin/project-1-dungeons-dragons/README.md

         - Returning users can quickly find a link to download the "Dungeons & Dragons rulebook, by intuitively navigating to the "How To Play" page within the site.
 When viewing the "How To Play" page, the user is presented with a button to download the rulebook, which opens a PDF download in a new browser tab.

 ### Further Testing
-- The website was tested across mutiple browsers:
+- The website was tested across multiple browsers:
     - Google Chrome (Desktop & Mobile)
     - Firefox
     - Microsoft Edge